 Frequently Asked Questions

-Advising for spring registration for graduate students begins after Fall Break.
-Please complete your registration by the deadlines sent to you by the Office of Student Affairs (OSA).
+University registration opens November 30.
+More information about the registration process will be sent to you by the Office of Student Affairs (OSA) as that date gets closer.
 All questions or problems related to the registration process or questions about holds on your account go to either Kathy Moore or Amy Burdette in the OSA.

 **Please remember you will not be able to register in the University system until your assigned time.